sb-ncbr/SecStrAnnotator2/README.md

     bash scripts/secstrapi_data_preparation/SecStrAPI_master.sh

-Before running, modify the SETTINGS section of the `SecStrAPI_master.sh` to set your family of interest, data directory, options, paths to your template annotation (TEMPLATE_ANNOTATION_FILE, TEMPLATE_STRUCTURE_FILE).
+Before running, modify the SETTINGS section of `SecStrAPI_master.sh` to set your family of interest, data directory, options, paths to your template annotation (TEMPLATE_ANNOTATION_FILE, TEMPLATE_STRUCTURE_FILE).
 Unwanted steps of the pipeline can be commented out in the MAIN PIPELINE section.

 ### `scripts/R_sec_str_anatomy_analysis/`